Ismael616/Stock-Predictor/README.md

  * Modeling :
-   This Part allow thhe user to predict future closing prices using either NProphet or LSTM
+   This Part allow the user to predict future closing prices using either NProphet or LSTM

 ## Technologies used
 [(Back to top)](#Table-of-contents)